 Parent and family engagement is about promoting safety, supporting strong relationships between parents and children and nurturing ongoing learning and development.
 Our motto is "Reaching Children Through Families."

 Parent Committee

-Parent Committee are comprised exclusively of parents of currently enrolled children.
+Our Parent Committee is comprised exclusively of parents of currently enrolled children.

 Parents are encouraged to attend activities, trainings, and meetings to promote collaborative-thinking and problem-solving.

 Volunteer Opportunities